ATL-WDI-Exercises/ga-camping-store-fullstack/readme.md

 });
 ```

-If you have `grunt serve` running and you save the `seed.js` file you should see the message "Finished populating 12 items."
+If you have `gulp serve` running and you save the `seed.js` file you should see the message "Finished populating 12 items."
 You can also verify that the seed data was saved to `mongodb` using `mongo` or a tool like [mongo-express](http://andzdroid.github.io/mongo-express/).

 3c.
 Test out your new RESTful endpoint: